-In order to study the radon adsorption performance of activated carbon, an adsorption performance research system, which is shown in Fig.~\ref{fig.charcoalsystem}, has been developed.
+In order to study the radon adsorption-performance of activated carbon, an adsorption-performance research-system, which is shown in Fig.~\ref{fig.charcoalsystem}, has been developed.
 The system consists of a liquid nitrogen tank, a mass flow controller (MFC), a solid radon source, an activated carbon container, a temperature control system and a radon detector.

 (A) The liquid nitrogen tank is filled with liquid nitrogen.
-The vent of the tank is used for evaporate nitrogen supplying and the relative pressure inside is $\sim$1 bar.
-The liquid outlet of the tank is used to supply liquid nitrogen for the temperature control system.
+The vent of the tank is used to supply evaporated nitrogen and the relative pressure inside is $\sim$1 bar.
+The liquid outlet of the tank is used to supply liquid nitrogen to the temperature control system.

 (B) The MFC (1179A, MKS) is used to control the flow rate of the gas, so as to keep the radon concentration in the gas stable.